-Type of Policy: PCOB Operating Procedures Policy No. PCOB-8 Subject: POWERS AND DUTIES Approval: City County Resolution, as required per Va.
+Type of Policy: PCOB Operating Procedures Policy No. PCOB-8 Subject: POWERS AND DUTIES Approval: City County ResolutionBy Vote of City Council, as required per Va.
 Code § 9.1-601(D) Approval Date: DRAFT Effective Date:

 The purpose of this Operating Procedure is to detail under what circumstances the Board may refer matters for consideration by the Commonwealth Attorney for the City of Charlottesville, and/or to external jurisdictions and agencies.